Vidraru Dam: Background

 When completed, it ranked 5th in Europe, and 9th in the world.
 In an average hydrological year it can generate approximately of 400 GWh/year.
 As of 2019, Vidraru Dam is the 16th tallest dam in Europe.

 The Vidraru Hydro Power Plant has an installed capacity of 220 MW.

+Above the Dam, on the left bank, a sculpture by Constantin Popovici called Electricitate dominates the landscape.